docknetwork/api-docs/source/index.html.md

 ```

-An anchor.
-Either a batched or single.
-Data includes anchor, type (single, batch), block hash, block number and accompanying data (root, proofs) if any.
-The data depends if the anchor was created using API or not.
+An anchor, either a batched or single is the information that constitutes the credentials' proof of existence.
+The schema includes anchor, type (single, batch), block hash, block number and accompanying data (root, proofs) if any.
+It depends if the anchor was created using API or not.

 <h2 id="tocS_Registry">Registry</h2>